 Clicker – A clicker is a tool used to mark a behavior.
 I find the clicker helpful in some cases, and unnecessary in others.
 If I haven’t introduced it yet during our work, don’t be afraid to ask about it!

 Treats – Pairing treats with training can help a dog learn new things quickly in safe environments and encourage a dog to learn in scary environments as well.
 Treats exist on a spectrum of value, and your dog decides what is most valuable!
-Use items that can be cut into bite-sized pieces like turkey hot dogs, cheese, or Red Barn meat logs.
+Use items that can be cut into bite-sized pieces like turkey hot dogs, cheese, or Happy Howie’s meat logs.

 High Value Treat tube dispenser – Sometimes, dogs will need high value treats that get a little messy!
 Pick up some of these silicone tubes to easily deliver cream cheese or peanut butter while training.
 Dishwasher safe.